 Our committee, which includes academic psychologists, practitioners and students, works to organise a range of events across the North East.
 Our Psychology in the Pub events have grown in frequency and popularity and our Annual Conference goes from strength to strength.
 The gradual expansion of the North East Branch Bulletin publication, which is sent out to all our members, is a great representation of the exciting work that’s going on across the North East.

-If you’d like to contribute to the North East Branch Bulletin, have an idea for an event or you’d like to get involved with other Branch activities, get in touch!
+If you’d like to contribute to the North East Branch Bulletin, have an idea for an event or you’d like to get involved with other Branch activities, please get in touch!

 Chairs messageShow content

 Happy New Year to all our members!
 At the start of this year we would like to formally introduce your Chair, Melanie Douglass.

 As Chair, Melanie's responsibilities are varied and key to ensuring the success of the branch activities over the course of her term.
 Please email her, or anyone on the committee, at [email protected] with your ideas or suggestions for the branch activities over 2019.
 We really do look forward to hearing from you.